Two people looking at a gallery wall

 Research Center Appointments

 Students and faculty have access to tens of thousands of artworks and artifacts beyond what is on display in the galleries.
-You can schedule a class visit to our research centers at the museum on the Foggy Bottom campus, and to our collections center on the Virginia Science and Technology Campus.
+Contact us to schedule a class visit to our research centers at the museum on the Foggy Bottom campus, and to our collections center on the Virginia Science and Technology Campus.

 Non-circulating research library focused on textiles, fashion, design and global traditions.